Senzing/docker-compose-mysql-demo/README.md

 1. Once docker formation is up, phpMyAdmin will be available at [localhost:8080](http://localhost:8080).
 Login with values specified for `MYSQL_USERNAME` and `MYSQL_PASSWORD`.
-1. The database storage will be on the local system at ${MYSQL_STORAGE}.
+1. In Variation #1, the database storage will be on the local system at ${MYSQL_STORAGE}.
    The default database storage path is `/storage/docker/senzing/docker-compose-mysql-demo`.
 1. After the schema is loaded, the demonstration python/Flask app will be available at [localhost:5000](http://localhost:5000).